jplein/chatbot/README.md

 ## Get your OpenAI token

 You can get your OpenAI token from [the OpenAI API Keys page](https://platform.openai.com/account/api-keys).
 You'll need to make your OpenAI account a paid amount.

-Each time you use the API, including when you use this tool, it will cost a small amount.
+EACH TIME YOU USE THE API, INCLUDING WHEN YOU USE THIS TOOL, OPENAI WILL CHARGE YOU MONEY.
+For details, see [OpenAI's pricing page](https://openai.com/pricing).
+The model used by this tool is `gpt-3.5-turbo`, currently hard-coded but with the ability to choose a model planned for a future version.

 ## Store your API key